temporalio/sdk-ruby/README.md

 Some things to note about activity definitions:

-- A custom name for the activity can be set with a class method `activity_name` from within the class definition
 - Long running activities should regularly heartbeat and handle cancellation
 - Activities can only have positional arguments.
 Best practice is to only take a single argument that is an object/dataclass of fields that can be added to as needed.